knchaffin/Meander/README.md

 All knob or state buttons can accept an external CV signal to vary the parameter over all allowed values.
 The input CV should be from 0V-10.0V .
 Meander will normalize the CV input ratio to 0.0-1.0 and then multiply this ratio times the parameter range and add to the minimum value to determine the new parameter value.
 Only acceptable values will be set that are a reflection of the configParam() min and max.
 The new value is displayed on the panel for your convenience.
 If an exernal CV is > 0 V., it has control of the param.
 If the external CV is <=0, control is returned to the Meander parameter knobs.
 For buttons, the external CV should be 0V for the off state and >=1V for the on state.

-## Significant Version Changes (Change log)
+## Significant Version Changes (Changelog)

 ### V1.0.10
 - A bug was corrected so that note lengths are correct for all settings.
 Legato and Staccato are now correctly handled.
-Staccato note lengths via the gate outputs ae now 50% of the note length designation (1/4, 1/8,, etc.).
+Staccato note lengths via the gate outputs are now 50% of the note length designation (1/4, 1/8,, etc.).
 Legato (defualt) notes are 95% of the note length designation.
 - 8 new harmonic progressions were added for a new total of 59.
 A few slight tweaks were made to existing progressions to fit tradition better.
-- An appendix was addes at the end of this manual that lists the harmonic progression description and Roman number step degrees.
+- An appendix was added at the end of this manual that lists the harmonic progression description and Roman number step degrees.
 - The panel clock input text was changed to "EXT 8x BPM" to remind users that the clock should be an 8X clock.
 - Expanded the Harmony Presets text displays to allow maximum length in the space provided.
 ### V1.0.9